 Template Filtering allows your clients to filter through large collections of Site Templates

 Allow Template Selection Top-bar

-This option enabled the use of the Iframe previewer, when a user clicks on the View Template button while on the template selection screen.
+This option enables the use of the Iframe previewer, when a user clicks on the View Template button while on the Template Selection screen.
 Disabling it will just open the template preview in a new window directly.

 This is by far the most important setting of this section.
 Here, a list of all the templates you created will be displayed and you’ll be able to select which templates the client will be able to choose from.
 You can also re-order them to present the Site Templates in the exact manner you like.

-Important If one of the Sites you have created is not appearing on the Allowed Templates option, check the FAQ & Troubleshooting section at the end of this tutorial to see a list of the possible causes and their respective fixes.
+Important: If one of the Sites you have created is not appearing among the Allowed Templates options, check the FAQ & Troubleshooting section at the end of this tutorial to see a list of the possible causes and their respective fixes.